-On a busy street corner about 10 minutes walk from Wimbledon station, Labour and the Liberal Democrats have made their pitches to be the main local opposition to the Tories.
+On a busy street corner about 10 minutes walk from Wimbledon station, Labour and the Liberal Democrats have locked horns to win over disillusioned Tory voters.

-Both parties, not content to let the ground game alone see them over the line, have set up shop next door to each other – with bar charts in their windows outlining their own electoral case on the basis of polling data.
+Both parties are not content to let the ground game alone see them over the line.
+They have set up shop next door to each other, with bar charts in their windows outlining each of their pitches on the basis of polling data.

 Wimbledon is set to be a rare three-horse race this election, with the Conservatives, Labour and Liberal Democrats all eyeing the south-west London seat.